 Welsh springer spaniels sometimes are not good candidates for first-dog situations or inexperienced dog owners.
-Other Welsh springer spaniel breeders have been known to say that a potential new owner needs to be dog savvy...which means experience and understanding of dog psychology and behavior.
+Other Welsh springer spaniel breeders have been known to say that a potential new owner needs to be dog savvy...which means experience and understanding of dog psychology, motivational training, and behavior.

 Socializing a Welsh is very important as the breed historically and currently can be reserved with new people and situations.
 Socializing involves exposure and interaction with a wide range of people and environments if a pup is to develop into a confident and happy adult.
 Responsible breeders provide pups with this socialization to all puppies until they leave for their new homes.

 A Welsh springer spaniel's temperament can often mirror the atmosphere of its home; raise it sensibly with kindness and firmness and patience, and you'll have a lovely pet.
 This owner behavior of calm confidence can be learned from past experience including puppy and adult training classes, puppy and dog books as well as videos.

 I like to make all potential owners of Welsh springer spaniels aware of something important .
 Many people choose to get a Welsh springer because of their shiny, easy care coat.
 This coat is self cleaning and does not tend to form mats.
 If you choose to neuter or spay your Welsh springer, be it at two years of age or older, your Welsh will probably develop a woolly coat.
 This coat will no longer be self cleaning and is much more likely to form mats.

 Experiencing Welsh Springer Spaniel Puppies